Yunkong-ouo/DreamWind/github/README.en.md

 ---

 # ⚒️ Manual Installation
-## 📃 Text Installation
+## 📃 Placing Files Manually
-Drag the files (.txt) from the resource folder into the CS2 resource folder.
+Move all `.txt` files from the `resource` folder into CS2's `resource` directory.
 The default relative path is:
 ```
 *\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\resource
 ```

 ---

-## 💿 Loading Methods
+## 💿 Loading the CFG
 ### Method 1
-Add to Steam launch options:
+Add the following to the Steam launch options:
 ```
 +exec DreamWind/DreamWindMod
 ```
+---
 ### Method 2
-Create a file named autoexec.cfg in the following default relative path:
+Create a file named `autoexec.cfg` and place it in the default relative path:
 ```
 *\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg
 ```
-Inside the file, add:
+Inside the file, add the following line:
 ```
 exec DreamWind/DreamWindMod
 ```
-<h1><b>Recommended to use the autoexec.cfg method</b></h1>
+<h1><b>Recommended: Use autoexec.cfg Method</b></h1>

 ---

-# ⚙️ Related Settings
+# ⚙️ Configuration Files
-Inside the config folder, you will find:
+The `config` folder contains the following files:
 ```
-(KeyPreference.cfg) - Customize initial key bindings for the entire CFG
+(KeyPreference.cfg)    —— Configures key bindings for the entire CFG
-(OptPreference.cfg) - Customize general settings for the entire CFG
+(OptPreference.cfg)    —— Configures general settings for the CFG
-(PersonalSettings.cfg) - Customize personal settings
+(PersonalSettings.cfg) —— Configures personal settings
 ```
-**Please modify the CFG settings according to the text.**
+**Follow the instructions within each file to adjust the CFG settings.**

 ---